Stettler & District History Book

 We are trying to get an estimate on how many books we should order.
 We will contact you when we open preorders in the next few months to see if you're still interested.

+Thank you for your patience as we work on this massive project.
 Thousands of hours of work have gone into creating these books and we are so excited to share them with you soon!
 Please spread the word!

 The Committee